Programie/ChromeScreens/README.md

 # ChromeScreens

+**Please note: This script is experimental!
+Use at your own risk!**

 ## What is it?

 ChromeScreens can be used to launch a Google Chrome instance on each connected display.